Silicon-7/challenges/sudoku_challenge.md

-# Sodoku
+# Sudoku

-Sodokus are simple number puzzles that often appear in various sources of print.
+Sudokus are simple number puzzles that often appear in various sources of print.
 The puzzle you are given is a 9 x 9 grid of numbers and blanks, that might look something like this:

 ```
 +-------+-------+-------+